Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ## Types

-#### Success
+#### Validation

-Text Input is outlined in green.
+A success text Input is outlined in green.
 Success message may appear nearby.

 ![](/images/textinput_success.svg)

 <br>

-#### Error

-Text Input is outlined in red.
+An error text Input is outlined in red.
 Error message with details on the error will appear nearby.

 ![](/images/textinput_error.svg)

+For more information on validation, [see forms documentation on validation](https://booster.zywave.dev/design-system/patterns/forms/#validation).

 <br>